 What good is Rigid Body Dynamics?

 Many of the things we come in contact with on a daily basis are rigid for all practical purposes.
 Wrenches, chairs, and sidewalks all flex and vibrate, but these effects do not strongly impact us.
 You ask, "So what?!"
-My answer is that I would like to endow robots with the "knowledge" and skill to autonomously manipulate things so that we can send them into dangerous environments (like the surface of the moon, at the bottom of an ocean, in a nuclear power plant, or on a battle field) to build and repair things rather than humans.
-The first step to building robots with this knowledge and skill is the development of human scientific knowledge of how bodies interact with each other on a macro-scale.
+My answer is that I would like to endow robots with the "knowledge" and skill to autonomously manipulate things so that we can send them into dangerous environments (like the surface of the moon, at the bottom of an ocean, in a nuclear power plant, or on a battle field) to build and repair things.
+The first step in developing robots with the required knowledge and skill is the development of human scientific knowledge of how bodies interact with each other on a macro-scale.

-The field of rigid body dynamic (more generally, multibody dynamics) is all about designing mathematical models and algorithms to predict the motions of bodies and the contact forces, including friction, that arise between them when.
-The two most exciting applications of rigid body dynamics are robotics and computer games.
+The field of rigid body dynamic (more generally, multibody dynamics) is all about designing mathematical models and algorithms to predict the motions of bodies and the contact forces that arise between them when.
+The two most exciting applications of rigid body dynamics are in robotics and computer games, but there are also many other important engineering applications, like assembly and machine design.
 In robotics, the goal is to build a robot with the capability to plan and autonomously carry out dexterous manipulation tasks - like doing the dishes.
 More and more, computer games contain physics engines to improve realism - for example, dropping a stone into the gears of a machine could cause jamming, thus stopping the knife blades from swinging across your path, and allowing you to escape the collapsing building.

 Rigid Body Dynamics with Dry Friction: Basic Mathematical Character